Academic Credit for Study Abroad

 - Summer programs do not have a minimum enrollment requirement, but some financial aid requires full-time enrollment for summer programs (6 hours for undergraduates).

 We recommend talking to your Academic Adviser in Phase 2 to determine which courses are best to take while studying abroad.

-Phase 3: You will complete the Credit Agreement Form to select preliminary courses.
+Phase 3: You will complete the Study Abroad Course Plan to select preliminary courses.
 We also recommend starting the course equivalency process now.